lejon/TSne.jl/README.md

 **Please note:** At some point something changed in Julia which caused poor results, it took a while before I noted this but now  I have updated the implementation so that it works again.
 See the link below for images rendered using this implementation.

+For some tips working with t-sne [Klick here] (http://lejon.github.io)

 Basic installation:

   `julia> Pkg.clone("git://github.com/lejon/TSne.jl.git")`